Skip Navigation

 Research distinctions

-- Dr Katz uses her social media presence, including her popular platform on Substack, to communicate her research to the public.
-In addition to her Substack account, she also has substantial followings accross Instagram, LinkedIn, Threads and Bluesky.
+• Dr Katz uses her social media presence, including her popular platform on Substack, to communicate her research to the public.
+In addition to her Substack account, she also has substantial followings accross Instagram, LinkedIn, Threads, X and Bluesky, totalling more than 85,000 followers.

-- Dr Katz’s work is highly read.
+• Dr Katz’s work is highly read.
 For example, her 2020 article in the journal Child Abuse Review has had more than 75,000 reads.
-Its Altmetric Score is in the top 0.1% of all 25 million articles worldwide tracked by Altmetric.
+Its Altmetric Score is in the top 0.1% of all 32 million+ articles worldwide tracked by Altmetric.
 Her 2022 book is available as an audiobook due to high public interest in the work.

 Education and career history

-- Dr Katz studied at the University of Nottingham, completing an ESRC-funded PhD.
-Prior to this, she completed an MA Research Methods (Distinction) and a BA (Hons) Sociology (First Class).
+• Dr Katz studied at the University of Nottingham, completing an ESRC-funded PhD on the subject of domestic violence in the School of Sociology and Social Policy.
+Prior to this, she completed an MA Research Methods (Distinction) and a BA (Hons) Sociology (First Class), all at the University of Nottingham.

 Book